Ontario Certified Teachers intending to take French as a Second Language courses including:

 Current OISE students who meet the following criteria:

-Teacher candidates studying in the Master of Teaching or Master of Arts, Child Study and Education who intend to take the FSL Part 1 Additional Qualification
+- Teacher candidates studying at the Primary/Junior division in the Master of Teaching or Master of Arts, Child Study and Education who are interested in pursuing a French qualification through the Primary-Junior French focus in their program.

 The proficiency test consists of 3 parts: